buzzer-re/PS5_kldload/README.md

 - Crashes mapping
     - There are a few operations that can crash the system, such as read the `CR0` register, they are mostly caused by the Hypervisor

-- Overall stability
-    - This tool can crash sometimes and it's may be related to the `kproc_create` arguments, this is something that need investigation.